melissamonroe/Python-Challenge/README.md

 ![Vote Counting](Images/votehere.jpg)

-- This Python script is designed to help a small, rural town modernize its vote counting process.
+- PyPoll/main.py Python script is designed to help a small, rural town modernize its vote counting process.

 - The poll data set is called [election_data.csv](PyPoll/Resources/election_data.csv).
 The dataset is composed of three columns: `Voter ID`, `County`, and `Candidate`.
 The Python script analyzes the votes and calculates each of the following: